a2i2/surround/docs/source/about.rst

 Validators are stages that are responsible for checking if the input data that is about to be fed through the pipeline is valid.
 Meaning is the data the correct format, checking whether there is any detectable reason why the data would cause issues while being processed.
-This stage is positioned first in the execution of the pipeline (or after :ref:`loaders`), they are not intended to create any output, only errors or warnings.
+This stage is positioned first in the execution of the pipeline, they are not intended to create any output, only errors or warnings.

 .. _filters: